A Wildlife Rehabilitator’s Guide To Parasite Control

 It is never in a parasite’s long term interest to make its host ill.
 It is only when an animal’s living conditions were/are such that the parasites over-multiplied through constant re-exposure to their eggs or larva, or when starvation, crowding or other stressors are present that the situation becomes dangerous.
 The photo above is from any autopsy of an adult white pelican whose car crash injuries I could not repair.
 As wildlife rehabilitators, we all feel better when we rid wildlife of parasitic worms.
 I always worm them – if only to be sure that the parasites do not proliferate out of control in my space-restrictive cages and pens.
 But I have never autopsied a healthy brown pelican with traumatic injuries that did not have a few of these disgusting parasites either.

-You can see that the worms and the pelican in the photo appear to have been living in harmony (commensally).
+You can see that the worms and the pelican in the photo appear to have been living in harmony (=commensally).
 When there is no evidence of stomach inflammation, I believe that they are just freeloaders living off the pelican’s fish catch.
 When that is the case they are called symbionts.
 Some symbionts actually benefit their hosts.
 Several of the gastric nematodes of pelicans are thought to do their damage to the mullet that are the parasite’s intermediate host, not the pelican.
-They are thought to do that by making the fish slower and easier to for the pelican to catch – just as toxoplasma parasites make mice easier for cats to catch. ( read here ).
+They are thought to do that by making the fish slower and easier to for the pelican to catch – just as toxoplasma parasites are thought to make mice easier for cats to catch and pass on the disease. (read here).

 Coccidia